nrinaudo/kantan.csv/docs/src/main/tut/parsing.md

 rawData.asCsvRows[CarTuple](',', false).toList
 ```

-Note, however, that the first row comes back as `None`.
-Remember that our data contains a header row, composed of types
+Note, however, that the first row comes back as `DecodeFailure`.
+Remember that our data contains a header, composed
-that do not actually map to those we specified to `asCSvRows`.
+of types that do not actually map to those we specified to `asCSvRows`.

 Of course, you could just filter out any row that isn't properly parsed, but that's not quite right: there's a huge
-difference between a header row and a row that was expected to parse but didn't.
+difference between a header and a row that was expected to parse but didn't.
 The better solution is simply to
-pass `true` to the second parameter of `asCsvRows`, asking it to skip the first row:
+pass `true` to the second parameter of `asCsvRows`, asking it to skip the header:

 ```tut
 rawData.asCsvRows[CarTuple](',', true).toList